Kampus-Merdeka-Software-Engineering/BE-Semarang-14/README.md

 - DB_NAME=learn4u
 - DB_PORT=3306

-In the example above we create database named sipkuwi-dinbudpar which runs on Localhost (127.0.0.1) on port 3306
+In the example above we create database named learn4u which runs on Localhost (127.0.0.1) on port 3306

 #### 4. Run the server
 ```